How To Use Emscripten & WASM in Web Apps

 is supposed to be included into the page by usingnew AudioContext().addModule(<path>)

 - It has a separate global scope.
-But emscripten's glue code relies on the global scope too (
+But emscripten's glue code relies on

 Module